-Basic Definitions — What is NAS?
+Basic Definitions: What Is NAS?

 Benefits of NAS

-Summary of NAS Benefits
+Summary of NAS Benefits:

-- Relatively inexpensive
+- Relatively inexpensive.

-- 24/7 and remote data availability
+- 24/7 and remote data availability.

 Limitations of NAS

-Basic Definitions — What is SAN?
+Basic Definitions: What Is SAN?

 Benefits of SAN

 Because it’s considerably more complex and expensive than NAS, SAN is typically used by large corporations and requires administration by an IT staff.
 For some applications, such as video editing, it’s especially desirable due to its high speed and low latency.
-Video editing requires fair and prioritized bandwidth usage across the network, which is an advantage of SAN.

-Summary of SAN Benefits
+Summary of SAN Benefits:

-- Extremely fast data access
+- Extremely fast data access with low latency.

-- OS level (block level) access to files
+- OS level (“native”) access to files.

 Limitations of SAN

-|Typically used in homes and small to medium sized businesses.||Typically used in professional and enterprise environments.|
+|Often used in homes and small to medium sized businesses.||Often used in professional and enterprise environments.|

-|Easier to manage||Requires more administration|
+|Easier to manage.||Requires more administration.|

-|Data accessed as if it were a network-attached drive (files)||Servers access data as if it were a local hard drive (blocks)|
+|Data accessed as if it were a network-attached drive.||Servers access data as if it were a local hard drive.|

-|Lower-end not highly scalable; high-end NAS scale to petabytes using clusters or scale-out nodes||Network architecture enables admins to scale both performance and capacity as needed|
+|Lower-end not highly scalable; high-end NAS scale to petabytes using clusters or scale-out nodes.||Can add more storage controllers, or expanded storage arrays allowing SAN admins to scale performance, storage, or both.|

-|Entry level systems often have a single point of failure, e.g. power supply||Fault tolerant network with redundant functionality|
+|Entry level systems often have a single point of failure, e.g. power supply.||Fault tolerant network and systems with redundant functionality.|

 Are You Using NAS, SAN, or Both?